Hattie Lloyd 30/01/23

 The museum is, unsurprisingly, a visual feast.
 Bringing together pieces by iconic labels like Vivienne Westwood, Balenciaga, and Dior – many of them personally donated by the designers themselves – alongside cherished loans from the public, the museum’s expertly-curated exhibitions and talks are a reminder that clothing has always been political, too; recent events have explored Mary Queen of Scots’ use of textiles as a tool for resistance (even whilst she was locked up), and author L. J. Adlington’s powerful book The Dressmakers of Auschwitz – recounting the women who survived the concentration camps thanks to their sewing skills.

-If you’re hunting for a truly stylish choice for a day out, look no further.
 As museums go, it really is cut from a different cloth.

 NOTE: The Fashion and Textile Museum is open Tuesday – Saturday.
 It’s recommended to buy tickets to their visiting exhibitions in advance – you can do that HERE.